tidyqa/vitepress/docs/html/lists/index.md

 # Lists

-Welcome to the realm of structured content presentation!
-In this section, we'll explore the power of lists – an essential HTML feature that allows you to organize information in a clear and visually appealing manner.
+Power of lists – an essential HTML feature that allows you to organize information in a clear and visually appealing manner.

 ## Unordered Lists